Reflexive modules over Arf local rings: Main results

 \begin{cor} Let $(R, \fkm)$ be an Arf local domain.
 Suppose that $\ol{R}$ is a local ring and finitely generated as an $R$-module.
-Then, indecomposable reflexive $R$-modules are finite up to isomorphism, that is, indecomposable modules in
+Then, there are only finitely many indecomposable reflexive $R$-modules up to isomorphism. \end{cor}